lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub pull request comment window
       :width: 700

-7. The reviewer(s) then review the changes and add comments to the pull request for revisions or approval.
+7. The reviewer(s) then reviews the changes and add comments to the pull request for revisions or approval.
-8. Once the reviewer(s) approves the changes, merge the pull request by clicking the green **Merge pull request** button.
+8. Once the reviewer(s) approves the changes, merge the pull request by clicking the **Merge pull request** button.

    .. image:: images/merge-pull.png
       :alt: GitHub merge pull request button
       :width: 700

-9. Refresh the readthedocs.io page a few minutes after merging to make sure the build finished, and the changes are correct.
+9. Refresh the readthedocs.io page a few minutes after merging to make sure the changes render as expected.
 RTD builds can take 1-3 minutes to complete.

 .. _issues:

 Requesting Document Changes Using GitHub Issues
 ------------------------------------------------

-Instead of sending an email to someone or initiating the changes yourself and generating a pull request, you can notify the page owners that something needs to be modified/added to a page by creating an issue.
-Issue creation is preferred over sending an email because it creates a trackable log of requests that the document owner(s) can work through and allows others to address issues when one individual is out of office.
+Instead of sending an email or initiating the changes yourself and generating a pull request, you can notify the documentation owner(s) that something needs to be modified/added to a page by creating an issue.
+Creating an issue is preferred over sending an email because it creates a trackable log of requests that the documentation owner(s) can work through and allows others to address issues when an individual is out of office.

-1. From the readthedocs.io page click on **Read the Docs v:latest** in the bottom-left.
+1. From the readthedocs.io page, click on **Read the Docs v:latest** in the bottom-left.

    .. image:: images/rtd-footer.png
       :alt: Read the Docs footer button
       :width: 400

-2. From the menu that pops-up, select "View" from the On GitHub options.
+2. From the menu that opens, click on **View** from the On GitHub options.

    .. image:: images/rtd-footer-open.png
       :alt: Read the Docs footer menu opened